cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 * **Member**: Most people in the organization will be "members", and they can be assigned specific permissions by an org admin.
 * **Domain manager**: A member assigned to manage specific domains.

 This new structure introduces critical governance capabilities.
-For instance, a domain manager can be granted permission to view all agency domains without being able to change them.
-An admin can also designate others to submit new domain requests on behalf of the organization.
-Permissions can be combined to match the tasks the organization needs performed without granting more privileges than necessary.
+For instance, a domain manager can be granted permission to *view* all organization domains without being able to *change* them.
+An admin can also designate others to submit new domain requests on behalf of the organization, *even if that person doesn't manage any domains*.
+Permissions can be combined to match the tasks the organization needs done without granting more privileges than necessary.

 <figure style="padding: 5px;">
 <img width="384" height="422" alt="A graphic depicting the admin and member roles, with available permissions" src="https://github.com/user-attachments/assets/cf3b9712-a070-4670-bc2a-447b22bcf460" title="Screenshot from the 'Add a new member' page" style="border: 1px solid;" />
 <figcaption style="fort-style: italic;">Screenshot from the "Add a new member" page</figcaption>
 </figure>

-By default, *an admin is not a domain manager of any domains*.
-However, as an admin, they can add themselves to any organization domain.
-This small speed bump was intentional after our research indicated that most admins were unlikely to be domain managers, too.
-We want to prevent unintentional modification to important DNS records and maintain the availability of downstream systems.
+The admin role is powerful, but we want to protect users from themselves and maintain system integrity.
+By design, *an admin is not a domain manager of any domains*.
+This means that in order to change DNS records, they have to take a series of steps to assign themselves to a domain.
+This small speed bump was confirmed by our research that most admins were unlikely to be domain managers, too.

 ## A more secure and efficient domain request process